 The following matrix highlights the mix of key skills, qualities, attributes, and experiences of the nominees that, among other factors, led the Board and the Nominating Committee to recommend these nominees for election to the Board.
 The matrix is intended to depict notable areas of focus for each director.
 This matrix is intended as a high-level summary and not an exhaustive list of each director's skills or contributions to the Board.
 Not having a mark does not mean that a particular director does not possess that qualification or skill.
-The demographic information presented below is based on voluntary self-identification by each nominee.

-Director Skills and Demographic Matrix
+Director Skills Matrix